musman-uk/portfolio/acknowledgements/README.md

 ## 🤝 Acknowledgements

-This section is a space that recognises and appreciates the resources, influences, and support that are informing this portfolio, since no work is created in isolation.
+A recognition and appreciation for the resources, influences, and support that are informing this portfolio, since no work is created in isolation.
 Although I am deeply grateful for this, the work itself is authored and continually reviewed by me, and I take full responsibility for it.

 ---